-- Top 5 in London for graduate prospects in Art & Design (Complete University Guide 2019).
+- Top for graduate prospects amongst London competitors in Art & Design (Sunday Times 2019).

 - Become an industry-ready creative.
 Develop skills in manipulating images, video and sound to create websites, animations, videos and interactive media for online and mobile use.

 - Taught by practitioners and academics with commercial experience in video games, app development, web, graphics design, digital art theory and media production.